eoas-ubc/eoas-ubc.github.io/_sources/tut-programming-environs.md

 ## Helpful Tips

 * Make a new environment for every "project," whatever that means to you...
-I usually create one per course or research topic, sometimes start a fresh one for a complicated sub-project
+I usually create one per course or research topic, sometimes start a fresh one for a complicated sub-project.

-* Don't install anything on your `base` environment, and dont actually do any work from base (if you leave base totally clean, most code will immediately break and remind you to activate the proper environment for your project)
+* Don't install anything on your `base` environment, and dont actually do any work from base (if you leave base totally clean, most code will immediately break and remind you to activate the proper environment for your project).
 * Avoid using pip wherever possible (for this workflow).
 Pip and Conda don't always play nicely together and this can create conflicts.
 * Only download one python distribtion on your machine, unless you really know what you're doing and have a good reason for wanting another one.